Mormons teach that the Father, Son, and Holy Spirit are three Gods, and that we too can become Gods in our own right someday.

 After building his Church on Peter for some forty years, did Jesus let it go into shambles and fail to repair it for about eighteen centuries, until Joseph Smith or The Watchtower came along?
 If so, Jesus really dropped the ball.
 If the Mormons or Jehovah’s Witnesses are right, then God managed to get all of the New Testament books infallibly written, correctly canonized, and faithfully preserved throughout millennia, but could not maintain the truth about himself in his Church on earth in the hearts and minds of believers much beyond the death of the apostles.

 More likely, our Lord Jesus Christ succeeded in preserving his teachings and the visible hierarchical authority he gave to his Church, from St. Peter (the first pope) and the apostles to Pope Francis and the bishops in communion with him today.
-A clear and necessary line of teaching authority running though the centuries, by the laying of hands and apostolic succession.
+A clear and necessary line of teaching authority runs though the centuries, through the laying of hands and apostolic succession.
 You may encounter people who will present you with internally-consistent but very different interpretations of Scripture.
 Do not let your hearts be troubled.
 There are good reasons for everything we believe as Catholics.
 They may “know” the Bible, but we are blessed to know God’s Church from which the Bible comes.

 If you love Jesus Christ, love his Catholic Church.
 As even St. Joan of Arc, who personally experienced the complexities of the Church as a divine and human institution, said, “About Jesus Christ and the Church, I simply know they are just one thing and we shouldn’t complicate the matter.”
 If you love Jesus’ Church, you will love him well.
 Jesus Christ is risen and his Catholic Church, though ancient, has never died.
 Christ’s Church, the Bride he protects and for whom he laid down his life, is very much alive.